1974 Stanley Cup Final: Aftermath

 The Flyers Stanley Cup win triggered the largest celebration in Philadelphia sports history.
 Some observers of the celebration noted that they had seen that type of event in Philadelphia only once before, upon the announcement of the surrender of Japan on 14 August 1945.
 The day after the Flyers won the Cup, more than two million lined Broad Street for a ticker-tape parade, making it the largest championship parade in the history of Philadelphia sports.
 One of the fans who attended the parade was future New York Rangers goaltender Mike Richter.
 Richter grew up near Philadelphia in Flourtown, Pennsylvania idolizing Flyers goalie Bernie Parent.

 The following year, the Flyers successfully returned to the Finals and captured their second consecutive Stanley Cup; this time, over the Buffalo Sabres in Buffalo, also winning in six games.

 As for the Bruins, they lost in the first round to the Chicago Black Hawks 2–1.

+The Stanley Cup was not won on home ice again until the Canadiens did so in 1979.